 Do you know what type of soil your foundation sits on?
 Because there are various soil types in California, homeowners should be aware of the soil type underneath their foundations.
 Some soils, like clay soils, are significantly more hazardous to foundations because of how they behave in wet and dry conditions.
 As they get wet, the clay soaks up water like a sponge and expand.
 Conversely, the soil shrinks as it dries.
 As a result, cracks and large voids form in the soil.
 As the moisture increases, it causes the soil to lift up.
-Homeowners began to notice obvious signs of settlement such as wall cracks, distress floor slabs, stair-step brick cracks, leaning chimneys and other foundation issues.
+Homeowners began to notice obvious signs of settlement such as wall cracks, distress floor slabs, stair-step brick cracks, leaning chimneys, and other foundation issues.
 Hiring a professional to assess your foundation will help prevent further damage and costly repairs.
-At Bay Area Underpinning, our team of foundation repair specialists are fully trained to identify the source of settling foundations for San Francisco homes.
+At Bay Area Underpinning, our team of foundation repair specialists is fully trained to identify the source of settling foundations for San Francisco homes.

 What Causes Settling Foundations in San Francisco, CA?

 What causes dry conditions in the San Francisco, CA area?
 Clay soils experience drying and shrinking due to the following conditions:

 - Droughts: Prolonged drought-like conditions cause the soil to dry out.
 Since clay soil shrinks as it dries out, it causes the foundation to crack and settle.

 - Tree Roots: As trees and shrubs get larger, their roots expand which draws moisture up from the soil.

 Just like dry soil conditions, too much water can also cause damage.
 Excess water can be caused by the following:

 - Heavy rainfalls: Too much water creates soft and weak soil, causing the foundation to sink over time.